gbdrummer/symbiocss/README.md

 - We know that this block of code represents a `section` of our document, and we know that `section` relates to "news" thanks to the class attribute we added.

+- We know the first-child `h1` represents the title of this `section` (since that is the purpose of the `h1` tag)

 - Inside, we have `article` tags.
 We know they represent news articles because they are inside `section.news`.

-- We know the `h1` inside each `article` represents the title of the article (that is the purpose of the `h1` tag), and we know it is the title of a news article because it is inside an `article` tag.
+- We know the `h1` inside each `article` represents the title of the article, and we know it is the title of a news article because it is inside an `article` tag.

 - The summary of the news article is described as a paragraph or `p` with the added class attribute of "summary."
 Its parent elements provide the remaining needed context.